ttu/dotnet-fake-json-server/README.md

 ### Reload

-Reload endpoint, which reloads JSON data from the file to DataStore.
-DataStore updates internal data from the file only when initialized and when data is updated, so in case that JSON file is updated manually and new data is requested immediately before any updates, this must be called before request.
-Endoint is in Admin controller, so it is usable also through Swagger.
+Reload endpoint can be used to reload JSON data from the file to DataStore.

 ```sh
 $ curl -X POST http://localhost:57602/admin/reload --data ""
 ```
+DataStore updates internal data from the file only when initialized and when data is updated.
+If JSON file is updated manually and new data is requested immediately before any updates, this must be called before new data can be fetched.

+Endoint is in Admin controller, so it is usable also with Swagger.

 ##### Example JSON Data